 To begin mounting the fuse block, locate the pre-existing bulkhead opening in your firewall.
-If your vehicle does not have a bulkhead opening in the firewall, use the template found on page 123 to create one.
+If your vehicle does not a bulkhead opening in the firewall, use the template found on page 126 to create one.
 For those with a pre-existing bulkhead opening, you may need to enlarge the 2 mounting bolt holes; these holes can be found next to the upper right and lower left of bulkhead opening.
 A 1/4" drill bit and an electric drill will be required for this modification.

 • Using the drill, enlarge both firewall mounting holes.
-This will allow the 1⁄4" fuse block mounting bolts supplied with the Painless harness to pass through the firewall.
+This allows the supplied 1/4" fuse block mounting bolts to pass through the firewall.